nradulovic/hw_parvus/README.rst

                     |
                    +++

-The inductance provides high frequency isolation.
-The inductance should be between 2.2uH up to 3.3uH.
+The output coil Ld provides high frequency isolation.
+The inductance value should be between 2.2uH up to 3.3uH.
 Output shunt resistor should be between 2.2 Ohm and 4.7 Ohm.
-See Douglas Self - Audio Power Amplifier Design Handbook, 3rd Ed., Output networks, chapter 7.
+See Douglas Self - Audio Power Amplifier Design Handbook, 3rd Ed., Output networks, chapter 7 for effect on power amplifier transfer function.

 Paralleling multiple modules
 ----------------------------